aaravrasquinha-sys/AI-Bioacoustic-Monitoring-System/README.md

 <div align="center">

-# Edge AI Bioacoustic Monitoring for Biodiversity Conservation
+# SENTINEL : Edge AI Bioacoustic Monitoring for Biodiversity Conservation

 **Detecting rare and unknown wildlife species by listening, not looking — designed for remote habitats no human survey team can reach.**